-This suit have the advantage of a relatively neutral hue, which means matching your shirt and is simply done with white, most blues and most pinks being perfect complements.
+This suit has the advantage of a relatively neutral hue, which means matching your shirt and is simply done with white, most blues, and most pinks being perfect complements.
 If you’d like to kick things up a notch, a blue heather twill or a dark navy will add a little more edge to your style without getting loud.

 If a tie is on the menu, you can work in traditional options like a forest green silk knit or navy silk knit , or, if you would like to add a bit more zest to your combinations, a navy with light blue stripes tie pairs well with a pale blue shirt or even a brown tie against a navy gingham broadcloth.

 Whether you go with an open collar or a solid tie, this suit can handle a more colorful pocket square.
 You might consider a vivid grandads plaid, a rose garden or one of our city-inspired options to add a little extra character.
 Just be sure you know the right way to fold it.

 If you need to find pants that pair well with your brown jacket for a solo trip sans the suit’s lower half, you have a few easy options.
 Firstly, if you’re looking to dress it down, brown blazers look top-notch with a dark jean.
-If jeans aren’t your thing, you can pair easily with classics like khaki cotton, navy saxony or gray saxony pants that you likely already have in your arsenal.
+If jeans aren’t your thing, you can pair easily with classics like khaki cotton, navy saxony or gray saxony dress pants that you likely already have in your arsenal.
 Win.

 Matching The Season

 Let’s take it a step further and introduce seasonality to your layering game.
 For an elegant yet youthful look during the cooler months, layer in a gray or navy cashmere, crew or v-neck sweater.
-Or, if you’re feeling up to the challenge, an navy turtleneck under your brown jacket is the ultimate expression of casual sophistication (oh yes, you can wear a turtleneck).
+Or, if you’re feeling up to the challenge, a navy turtleneck under your brown jacket is the ultimate expression of casual sophistication (oh yes, you can wear a turtleneck).